• Skip to primary navigation

 Pancake Science – the perfect pancake

-Baking powder acts as a leavening agent.
-This means it adds bubbles of gas ( Carbon dioxide ) to the dough.
-This is a chemical reaction which happens when the baking powder mixes with the moist dough mix.
+Baking powder acts as a leavening agent, which means it adds bubbles of gas ( carbon dioxide ) to the dough.
+This chemical reaction happens when the baking powder is mixed with the moist dough.

 Baking powder is an example of a chemical leavener.
 An example of a biological leavener is yeast.

-The egg whites are just another way to add air to the pancake mixture, when whisked the egg whites trap air, increasing the volume of the egg whites.
-When carefuly mixed into the pancake mixture air is added to the pancake mix too.
+Egg whites are another way to add air to the pancake mixture.
+When whisked, the egg whites trap air, increasing their volume.
+When carefully mixed into the pancake mixture, the air is also added.

 Did you know that citric acid (found in lemon juice) stimulates your taste buds?
 Try adding some to your pancake.